 Sometimes, I suspect textbook authors include rare words for no other reason than to annoy the students!
 On a more serious note, I think it’s the result of native speakers having a bad grasp of what is useful for student and how long it takes to learn a word.
 Learning characters for specific Chinese dishes, idioms with precise meaning or just randomly including formal language are good examples Textbooks also cram in way too many words per text, but that’s a topic for another time.

 As was the case for frequency lists, textbook word lists become less and less useful as the chapters go by.
 The first book often does contain mostly words that are both high-frequency and useful (you can’t go wrong with basic nouns and verbs), but the vocabulary lists in book five in the same series looks random, mixing extremely high-frequency words that have been missed earlier with literary expressions.

 This is part of the reason I recommend you to use more than one textbook instead of progressing too far in a certain series.
 This also avoids the illusion of advanced learning, i.e. when you finish the fifth book in a series, which will teach you some fancy expressions, but you still can’t speak fluently about everyday life.

 Chinese proficiency test lists, a good balance between frequency and usefulness?

 The two major proficiency tests for Chinese, HSK (Mainland) and TOCFL (Taiwan) both publish lists of vocabulary they recommend you to be familiar with when taking the test at various levels.
 These lists fall somewhere in between textbook lists and frequency lists.

-They are similar to textbook lists in that they are curated with a second language learner in mind, which is great.
-They are also similar to frequency lists in that they aren’t based on a specific narrative, and are thus less likely to contain words that make sense only in the specific story being told in a textbook.
+These lists are like textbook lists in that they are curated with a second language learner in mind, which is great!
+They are like frequency lists in that they aren’t based on a specific text or story, and are thus less likely to contain words that are only important in that context.